Pylons/colander/docs/extending.rst

 Both the ``serialize`` and ``deserialize`` methods must be able to receive :attr:`colander.null` values and handle them intelligently.
 This will happen whenever the data structure being serialized or deserialized does not provide a value for this node.
-In most cases, ``serialize`` or ``deserialize`` should just return :attr:`colander.null` when passed :attr:`colander.null`.
+In many cases, ``serialize`` or ``deserialize`` should just return :attr:`colander.null` when passed :attr:`colander.null`.